SubstrateLabs/brocc/README.md

-# 🥦 brocc
+# 🥦 Brocc

-> Brocc: BRowser-Observer Content-Collection Liquid-Interface

 Brocc is a work-in-progress tool for searching and analyzing personal data.

+The name is short for an early codename for the project, BrOCCLI _BRowser-Observer Content-Collection Liquid-Interface_.

 ## Principles